iotaledger/iota.js/README.md

 ## Supporting the project

-If the IOTA JavaScript client library has been useful to you and you feel like contributing, consider posting a [bug report][new-issue], [feature request][new-issue] or a [pull request][new-pull-request].
+If the IOTA JavaScript client library has been useful to you and you feel like contributing, consider posting a [bug report][new-issue], [feature request](https://github.com/iotaledger/iota.js/issues/new-issue) or a [pull request](https://github.com/iotaledger/iota.js/pulls/).
-We have some [basic contribution guidelines][contribution-guidelines] to keep our code base stable and consistent.

-### Cloning and bootstraping the repository on GitHub
+### Cloning and bootstrapping the repository on GitHub

 1. Click the <kbd>Fork</kbd> button in the top-right corner
 2. Clone your fork and change directory into it